thijsmie/pytoml11/README.md

 - **`rtoml`**: A high-performance TOML library implemented in Rust, focused on parsing and serialization, not editing.
 - **`tomlkit`**: Retains both comments and formatting but has known edge case issues and an inconsistent API.

-**`pytoml11`** provides a middle ground by prioritizing comment preservation, sorted output, and API reliability.
+**`pytoml11`** provides a middle ground by prioritizing comment and order preservation plus API reliability.

 ## Contributing